 WHAT MAKES MOFOCO ENGINES UNIQUE vs OTHER GUYS?

 Here at Mofoco we have developed a few processes to insure that each and every engine built is to exact tolerances and also will give you the longest life possible.
 First, each engine case is torqued together and measured to insure that the crank shaft and camshaft will spin freely when assembled.
 In addition to this, we also "dry" assemble the engine with just a crankshaft and camshaft to further insure that each part spins correctly.
 If either part doesn't spin as it should, engine life will be drastically reduced.
 Next, an end mill is used to re-machine the oil relief holes and relief plunger sealing surface.
-The reason for the is that the sealing surface has a step from the factory which doesn't allow the plunger to seal; thus creating low oil pressure especially at idle.
+The reason for this is that the sealing surface has a step from the factory which doesn't allow the plunger to seal; thus creating low oil pressure especially at idle.
 By doing this, we increase oil pressure 10-15lbs at idle thus increasing engine life.
-We also install original German oil pick up tubes in every new case which helps insure good oil pressure.
 Another unique feature to Mofoco rebuilt engines is that when we recondition a case that needs the thrust cut, we only "clean up" the thrust surface on the case.
 Next, we cut the bearing to fit the case instead of the other way around.
 This increases the life of the case if another rebuild is ever necessary.
+When setting the end play on the engine, we actually do it before assembly and then check again after it is assembled.
+Everything is always checked two or three times.
 Mofoco is also an industry leader in using hydraulic lifters in Type 1 engines.
 What makes us different is that we manufacture our own Type 1 hydraulic lifters that are drop in, no case machining required.
 The advantage of this is always having the opportunity to change back to solid lifters without having to buy a new case.
-Since we also have a full Service Department at Mofoco, we own an exhaust gas analyzer.
-This is used on every complete engine.
-This insures that the correct adjustment has been achieved with the guessing.
-We also have an engine dedicated to testing 30PICT and 34PICT new and rebuilt carbs.
-The exhaust gas analyzer is also used to make sure that every carb is adjusted and idles correctly before shipping.
-These are just some of the features that we do standard on every engine that we build.
+Finally, the number one thing that separates us from everyone else is that we are the only company to manufacture VW aircooled street cylinder heads 100% in the USA.
+Our unique design adds more and thicker cooling fins that results in a 15% drop in temps(provided timing, carbs and cooling tin is properly set up) These are just some of the features that we do standard on every engine that we build.

 WHAT DO YOU DO AT MOFOCO, ROY, AND WHAT QUALIFICATIONS DO YOU HAVE?